mekowalski/react-nasa-videos-app/NOTES.md

 - [x] `alt`/`key` issue with `nasa_id`

 - [] Style with:
-  - [] `VideoDetail` on left side of screen with large image on top and descriptors below
+  - [x] `VideoDetail` on left side of screen with large image on top and descriptors below
-  - [] `VideoList` on right of screen with list of all the items rendered
+  - [x] `VideoList` on right of screen with list of all the items rendered
   - [] With new search, remove original selected item

+- [] Fix temp `loading...` from first app loading